Expunging Unlawful Carry of a Firearm

 How Constitutional Carry Made Its Way to Legislature – Visit the official website for The Texan, an online news source for Texas residents.
 Access the site to read an article by Daniel Friend and learn more about the perfect storm of factors that blew together to make Permitless Carry possible in the state of Texas.

 Williamson County Unlawful Carry Attorney, TX |Expungement & Record Sealing Lawyer

-If you or someone you know has been convicted of UCW before September 1st, 20201, call Law Office of Price & Wiggins, P.C..
+If you or someone you know has been convicted of UCW before September 1st, 20201, call Law Office of Michael J. Price, P.C..
 Michael Price and his legal team have the skills and resources needed to assist you with every step of the expunction process.
 He has helped clients achieve expunction or non-disclosure for over twenty years and can use his prior experience for your case.

 Call (512) 354-1880 to set up you first consultation with an unlawful carry Georgetown attorney for free.
-Law Office of Price & Wiggins, P.C. has offices set up in Georgetown but accepts clients throughout the greater Bell County and Williamson County area.
+Law Office of Michael J. Price, P.C. has offices set up in Georgetown but accepts clients throughout the greater Bell County and Williamson County area.